The Catalyst: Music video

 The video for the song was filmed in July and was also directed by Joe Hahn.
 According to bassist Phoenix, the video contains references to the Bhagavad Gita as well as the Christian apocalypse, with Joe Hahn saying it was influenced by J. Robert Oppenheimer.
 These are three themes that are also used in the album.
 When coming up with the idea for the video, Hahn said he thought about what it would be like if mankind had to accept their fate in a time of despair.

 The video premiered on August 26, 2010.
 The video begins at a foggy town and Mike is seen singing in his Stone Island hoodie in a rusted car and the scene then shows people running from the town.
 The entire town is covered in smoke.
 The band members are shown in remains of buildings, and Chester sings while submerged in water.
 Numerous people with gas masks are shown.
 Later in the video, the people clash with the gas-masked-men, throwing powder at each other, while the band members throw powder at each other as well.
 The video ends with Chester, still being submerged in water.

-The video was released on their official YouTube channel on August 25, 2010.

-As of February 2023, the music video for "The Catalyst" has over 220 million views on YouTube.